 The primary difference between (generative) research and an (evaluative) experiment is the existence of a clear, testable hypothesis.
-If you're still not sure if you should run Research or an Experiment, learn the difference between the two here.

 This article helps you learn how to write strong hypotheses.
 In GLIDR, this skill will be critical for running accurate and valuable Experiments.

 Once you've figured out a good hypothesis, visit the Index of Methods page to figure out the best testing methodology.

 Lean startup practices turn project managers, business leaders, and designers into scientists who constantly validate their ideas by running an array of experiments.
 But experiments can get out of hand and turn perfectly sane people into mad scientists.
 A sure way to keep our sanity is to start with a strong hypothesis to give the experiment structure.

 A strong hypothesis will tell you what you are testing and what you expect to get out of the test.
 By stating expectations, you are delineating the goals that the experiment has to hit to make it a success or failure.
 This will help you define when to determine that the experiment needs to be scrapped or the idea is ready to be taken to market.

 Key elements of writing a good hypothesis: